tonghuikang/markdown-cv/index.md

 ### Data

 `Jun 2020`
-**Shopee** Code League - Ongoing
+**Shopee** Code League
-- 2-month long contest with 8 challenges, ongoing
+- Top 70 among 400+ groups for each data science and data analytics components
+- Awared 5 Kaggle Bronze medals from notebooks shared with the community

 `Nov 2019`
 **Temasek** HyperHack Datathon 2019 – Winning Team out of 12 teams

 - Analysed synthesised personal data in a secure environment
 - Pitched the value of data collaboration to a panel of judges